Lawrence Martin-Bittman: Teaching career

 In 1972, four years after his defection to the United States, Bittman was given a teaching position at Boston University and primarily taught classes about international media, particularly the press.
 He began to incorporate classes on disinformation, propaganda, and international intelligence to make use of his former career.
 In 1986, that led to him founding a new center in Boston University's school of journalism specifically on disinformation.

 After the return to the Soviet Union of Nikolai Ryzhkov, the soldier who had defected in Afghanistan, Bittman appeared before Congress along with several others in 1987 to testify about the government's treatment of Soviet defectors.

 Later life

 In 1996, after a heart attack, which left him unable to teach, Lawrence retired from his position at Boston University and settled down in his home in New England to pursue his hobby of art.
-He resided in Rockport, Massachusetts and promoted his art as an honorary member of Local Colors, an artist community in Gloucester, Massachusetts, until he opened his own studio, Studio 006 and a Half."Special Exhibition: Lawerence Martin-Bittman, March 8th to 29th 2014."
-Local Colors.
-N.p., 04 Feb.
-2014.
-Web.
+He resided in Rockport, Massachusetts, and promoted his art as an honorary member of Local Colors, an artist community in Gloucester, Massachusetts, until he opened his own studio, Studio 006 and a Half.

-He died on September 18, 2018 at his home in Rockport at the age of 87.
+He died on September 18, 2018, at his home in Rockport at the age of 87.